-I went through the trouble of making a killer playlist on my Apple iPod.
+I went through the trouble of making a killer playlist on my Apple iPhone.
 This playlist took quite a bit of time to create and contained hundreds of songs I currently love listening to.
 After jamming out to this playlist, I thought “Wow, these songs I selected would make a great playlist for when I listen to music on my computer!”

 What a bummer!
 I just had to find a workaround for this.
 Fortunately, I was able to find one rather quickly.
 You can do the following.

-- Select “File/iTunes” > “Library” > “Import Playlist…“, then select the text file created in step 4.
+- Select “File” > “Library” > “Import Playlist…“, then select the text file created in step 5.

 There you have it.
 You have successfully added a playlist from your Apple iOS device to iTunes on your computer.